oschl-git/jecna-wa-certificates/answers/ADFo.md

 ---

-- Shared components are common elements that can display or be applied on any page within an application?
+- Shared components are common elements that can display or be applied on any page within an application.
+True or False?

     **True**